 Presets in the Designer

-These presets are broken up into 8 different categories.
+These presets are broken up into eight different categories in two different sections (Single & Multiple Form Presets).
 A 9th category is created for you when you save your own custom presets.

 - Basics: These presets contain simple adjustments to Form.
 They are great jumping off points for more complex forms, or for learning the basics of Form.